Earl Thomas Rumors: Latest on Cowboys Pursuit, Desired Contract, More

 NFL safeties are landing lucrative deals rapidly ahead of the new league year beginning at 4 p.m.
 EST on Wednesday—except for the purported top player at the position.

 Rumors surrounding Earl Thomas' next team have been churning since he held out of the Seattle Seahawks' training camp ahead of the 2018 season.
-For the Players' Tribune, Thomas explained his hold out:

-"If you’re risking your body to deliver all of this value to an organization, then you deserve some sort of assurance that the organization will take care of you if you get hurt.
-It’s that simple.
-This isn’t new, and this isn’t complicated.
-It’s the reason I’m holding out — I want to be able to give my everything, on every play, without any doubt in my mind.
+"If you're risking your body to deliver all of this value to an organization, then you deserve some sort of assurance that the organization will take care of you if you get hurt.
+It's that simple.
+This isn't new, and this isn't complicated.
+It's the reason I'm holding out—I want to be able to give my everything, on every play, without any doubt in my mind.

 "And it's the reason why I'm asking the Seahawks to do one of two things: Offer me an extension.
 Or trade me to a team that wants me to be part of their future."